 The function button is located below the LED indicators.
-By pressing the button you can restart or temporarily configure the serial data connector to accept NMS messages and thereby getting the RU accessible by NMS PC SW for viewing and changing the settings irrespective of the user settings.
+By pressing the button you can restart or temporarily configure the serial data connector to accept NMS messages and thereby getting the RU accessible by SATEL NETCO Design stack for viewing and changing the settings irrespective of the user settings.